 Dr Chris Shaldon, a Senior Educational Psychologist in Islington local authority and an Academic and Professional Tutor on the educational psychology doctoral training programme at the Trust.
 Dr Shaldon has extensive experience as a supervisor for both trainees and qualified practitioners, including Designated Safeguarding Leads in schools and supervision is a core research area of interest.

-Caoimhe McBay is a chartered psychologist, Educational Psychologist in Lewisham local authority and an Academic and Professional Tutor on the educational psychology doctoral training programme at the Trust.
-Caoimhe has extensive experience as a supervisor of trainees and is completing her professional doctorate in educational psychology with a research focus on supervision.
+Dr Caoimhe McBay is a chartered psychologist, Educational Psychologist in Lewisham local authority and an Academic and Professional Tutor on the educational psychology doctoral training programme at the Trust.
+Caoimhe has extensive experience as a supervisor of trainees and completed her professional doctorate in educational psychology with a research focus on supervision.

-Lectures, workshops and reading seminars on supervision, with an online forum for exchanging questions, comments and dialogue across the four sessions.
-There is an emphasis on active participation and learning through reflection on experience, and participants bring practice experience from their own work contexts for reflection with the group.
+There is an emphasis on active participation and learning through reflection on experience, and participants bringing practice experience from their own work contexts for reflection with the group.